 Mr. Schwarz.
-I am going to go to another area, which is the relationship with Colonel Wimers.
+I am going to go to another area, which is the relationship with Colonel Wimert.
 If there are any questions on the relationship between the two groups.

 Senator Hart of Colorado.
 Concerning the October 19 attempts, under Tab 4 on page 7 of the longer memorandum by Dianne LaVoy under October 18 there is reference to a cable A66 dated October 19.
-And concerning the connection of these various conspirators, it says: "Valenzuela meets with Wash Army attache and gives him a 15 point plan for coup to be carried out on October 19.
+And concerning the connection of these various conspirators, it says: "Valenzuela meets with USS Army attache and gives him a 15 point plan for coup to be carried out on October 19.

-the Carabineros away from the Schneier houseto assure that the abduction will not be interferred with.
+witting of the above plan, has promised to keep the Carabineros away from the Schneier houseto assure that the abduction will not be interferred with.
 General Viaux is knowledgeable of the above operation, but is not directly involved."